femke77/refactored-waffle/README.md

-Took over the following code and now refactoring for multi channel including refactor from v2 to v3 HOCs become hooks apollo-client is our main front end library.
+Took over the following code and now refactoring for multi channel including refactor from v2 to v3. currently working on branch 'with-channels' for the chat rooms. with-channels is from old apollo tutorial that I am updating.

 # devThoughts